+In the first paragraph of this article, I mention feeling frustrated.
+The frustration stems from the fact that Pakistan has hit rock bottom and it all happened right under our nose but we kept looking the other way – making sure every issue could one way or the other be politicized to gain points for the next election.
+Keeping the above in mind, another case in point is as follows; when for many years Pakistan was an unfortunate victim of terrorism, investors, both local and foriegn, had shied away.
 At that point, CPEC emerged as a god-sent brilliant initiative through which Pakistan’s long-term friend and ally, China, planned to inject over 60 billion dollars into the country under the umbrella of several different developmental projects.
 To foster this, motorways and power plants had already been built.
 The plan was to follow this with special economic zones.
 Big Chinese powerhouses planned to shift their low-cost manufacturing facilities to Pakistan.
-It felt rosy and like the perfect deal until CPEC too was put on a “go-slow mode” due to political adventures and vested interests at the cost of Pakistan and its growth, an addition to Pakistan’s favourite list, the list I call ‘the list of blows’.
+It felt rosy and like the perfect deal until CPEC too was put on a “go-slow mode” due to political adventures and vested interests at the cost of Pakistan and its growth, an addition to Pakistan’s favorite list, the list I call ‘the list of blows’.

 Pakistan has much to offer but lacks the right sort of environment to cultivate wealth creation.
 The domestic investor is scared of institutions like NAB, FIA, FBR, and others.
 These agencies have the ability to freeze accounts and go as far as snatching money under tax evasion and corruption scandals.
 Business owners under fear of unnecessary questioning and investigation, therefore, do not prefer keeping spare money in bank accounts but rather in foreign accounts or investing in real estate.
 Under this environment, it is no surprise that an increasing number of stakeholders and investors are shifting their residences out of Pakistan.
 The new generation pulls all kinds of strings to settle abroad causing a major brain drain to this very amazing country.